-For Root CA Key Pairs, GlobalSign shall performs following controls;
+For CA Key Pairs for a public Root Certificate, GlobalSign shall perform the following:

-- 1. prepares and follows a Key Generation Script, - 2. has a Qualified Auditor witness the Root CA Key Pair generation process or record a video of the entire Root CA Key Pair generation process, and - 3. has a Qualified Auditor issue a report opining that GlobalSign followed its key ceremony script during its Key and Certificate generation process and the controls used to ensure the integrity and confidentiality of the Key Pair.
+- 1. prepare and follow a Key Generation Script; - 2. have a Qualified Auditor witness the CA Key Pair generation process or record a video of the entire CA Key Pair generation process; and - 3. have a Qualified Auditor issue a report opining that the CA followed its key ceremony during its Key and Certificate generation process and the controls used to ensure the integrity and confidentiality of the Key Pair.